wbreeze/wind_and_water/_posts/2020-11-17-WhatsApp-TOS.md

 of your account.

-You will interact with third parties (WhatsApp is the first party, you are second, anyone else is a third party), including other websites, apps, content, and services.
+You will interact with third parties (WhatsApp is the first party, you are second, anyone else is a third party), including other web sites, apps, content, and services.
 Those third parties are governed by their own terms.

 There's a section about rights and who owns what.
 When you publish something